The Walker Brothers: Reunion in the 1970s

-All three continued to release solo records, with Scott (who first recorded solo in 1967) being by far the most successful and creating a large cult following.
-Late in 1974, Walker, Engel and Leeds agreed to reform The Walker Brothers.
+All three continued to release solo records, with Scott being by far the most successful and creating a large cult following.
+Late in 1974, Scott, John and Gary agreed to reform as the Walker Brothers.
 In 1975, they released the album No Regrets.
 The title track was released as a single and rose to No. 7 on the UK chart in early 1976.
-They recorded two further albums together, Lines (1976) and Nite Flights (1978), which were less commercially successful; the experimental style of Scott's tracks on Nite Flights laid the stylistic groundwork for his later solo career.
-The Walker Brothers undertook some cabaret performances, although Engel (by now more usually known as Scott Walker) was reluctant to sing live; the group's contract with GTO Records ended and, according to John Walker, the group "just drifted apart."
+The follow up album Lines (1976) was less commercially successful.
+In 1978 the band released their last album Nite Flights, made up entirely of original songs (the first four by Scott, the middle two by Gary and the final four by John), with the avant-garde style of Scott's tracks on the album laying the stylistic groundwork for his subsequent solo work.
+Nite Flights earned positive reviews, particularly for Scott's tracks, but failed to make any commercial impact.
+The Walker Brothers then undertook some cabaret performances, although Scott was becoming increasingly reluctant to sing live; the group's contract with GTO Records ended and, according to John Walker, the group "just drifted apart" at the end of 1978.
+In 1981, the four Scott tracks from Nite Flights were issued as an EP titled Shutout.

 Later activities

 Interest in the band was briefly revived in 1992 with the issue of the compilation album No Regrets – The Best of Scott Walker and The Walker Brothers 1965–1976, which reached No. 4 in the UK Albums Chart.
+The following year, David Bowie covered the song "Nite Flights" on his Black Tie White Noise album.
+2006 saw the release of the Walker Brothers box set Everything Under the Sun, which included a number of previously unreleased tracks among its five CDs.

-John Walker later went on to customise guitars and establish his own recording studio in California, and resumed touring in 2004.
+John Walker later went on to customize guitars and establish his own recording studio in California, and resumed touring in 2004.
 Gary Walker remains active in England.
-Scott Walker continued to record sporadically and engage in cultural works, e.g. curating the Meltdown festival.
-John and Gary Walker published their own joint autobiography, The Walker Brothers: No Regrets—Our Story, in 2009.
+Scott Walker continued to record sporadically, with his music moving further towards the avant-garde, and engage in cultural works, e.g. curating the Meltdown Festival.
+John and Gary Walker published their own joint autobiography, The Walker Brothers: No Regrets — Our Story in 2009 (Scott chose not to participate).
 John died at his Los Angeles home on May 7, 2011; Scott died in London on 22 March 2019, leaving Gary as the last surviving Walker brother.

 "The Sun Ain't Gonna Shine Anymore" and "Stay With Me Baby" were prominently featured in the 2012 film, Seeking a Friend for the End of the World, written and directed by Lorene Scafaria and starring Steve Carell and Keira Knightley.

-Scott Walker: 30 Century Man is a 2006 documentary film about Scott Walker by Stephen Kijak.
-The film got its title from the song "30 Century Man."
-It charted Walker's career in music, with a focus on his songwriting, and featured footage of recording sessions for his album, The Drift.
-It included a sequence in which Walker oversaw the recording of the punching of a joint of pork, for the percussion on the song "Clara".
-David Bowie acted as the executive producer of the film.